-After growing up in Kansas City, sisters Hollister and Porter Hovey moved together to a loft in Williamsburg, Brooklyn.
+After growing up in Kansas City, designer sisters Hollister and Porter Hovey moved together to a loft in Williamsburg, Brooklyn.
 Thirteen years later, their apartment has become a pink oasis filled with fuzzy rugs and Ikea pieces they swear by.
 “Life is hard,” says Porter.
 “You want your home to be a sanctuary, where you feel the most comfortable.”
 Take a peek inside…

 Paint: Benjamin Moore Sunlit Coral.
 Sofa: Purchased at online auction.
 Lamp: Elio Martinelli.
 Side tables: Ferm Living; large, similar; small.
 Coffee table: Pink marble top bought at auction, base: Crate and Barrel.

 How did you decide on pink paint?

 Hollister: When we first moved in, we painted all the walls black, then baby blue, then white.
 The black wasn’t depressing, though; it was like living in a Dutch painting, where all the art and even our faces popped off the wall.

 Porter: We talked about going pink for years, but since the walls are so high, it’s always such an effort to paint.
 It mimics our roles in life — Hollister will start painting and be really excited about this great project, and then she’ll get bored, and I’ll have to finish it.
 It was the same with Christmas cookies when we were little.
 Hollister would bake one tray of beautiful cookies — and we were left with mounds of dough afterward.
 Our dad was like, there are 500 more trays to do.

 Hollister: But we did it!
 This pink is warm and makes your skin glow-y.
 It’s nice to feel pretty against a wall.